 - breed testing — discover what breeds are making up your dog’s family tree, and by how much

-Further than these tests, some companies also detect and tests genetic mutations for a more comprehensive reporting.
+Further than these tests, some companies also detect and test genetic mutations for more comprehensive reporting.

 Dog DNA testing is not an instantaneous process, it takes a while from the time you order your kit to the moment you can finally read the results.
 Genetic testing for dogs is made up of several stages: